-Finding 2018-001 was evaluated, however, due to budgetary constraints, no resolution can be made at this time.
+Finding 2019-001 was evaluated, however, due to budgetary constraints, no resolution can be made at this time.

-TOWNHIP OF HANOVER FIRE DISTRICT #3 SUMMARY SCHEDULE OF PRIOR AUDIT FINDINGS YEAR ENDED DECEMBER 31, 2018
+TOWNHIP OF HANOVER FIRE DISTRICT #3 SUMMARY SCHEDULE OF PRIOR AUDIT FINDINGS YEAR ENDED DECEMBER 31, 2019

-The Fire District's prior year audit finding 2017-001 regarding segregation of duties has not been fully resolved due to budgetary constraints and is included as finding 2018-001.
-It is our determination that in the current year, finding 2017-002 regarding the collection agency (NBBC) should be reflected in the Comments and Recommendations section and not as a finding.
-Prior year audit finding 2017-003 regarding employee timesheets has been resolved in the current year.
+The Fire District's prior year audit finding 2018-001 regarding segregation of duties has not been fully resolved due to budgetary constraints and is included as finding 2019-001.